jetbrains-academy/CppBasics/WarmUp/MovingOn/StartTheGame/task.md

 In this lesson you will continue to study the C++ language and will learn the following topics.

-* Basic control-flow operators: conditionals, switches and loops.
+* Basic control-flow operators: conditionals, switches, and loops.
 * Arrays and iteration over their elements.
 * Custom data types: structures and enums.
 * Decomposition of programs using functions.

 You will learn these concepts by developing a simple 2D game based on the [SFML](https://www.sfml-dev.org/) graphics library (Simple and Fast Multimedia Library).
-But first you will have to install this library on your system.
+But first you have to install this library on your system.
 Please find the installation instructions for your system below.
+After installation of the library, you might need to re-load the project.
+In order to do so, please select __File | Reload CMake Project__.

-In order to check that you have installed the library successfully run the program attached to this step.
+In order to check that you have successfully installed the library, run the program attached to this step.
-You should see a new application window appear displaying a small planet in the large cosmic space!
+You should see a new application window displaying a small planet in the large cosmic space!

 ### Windows